diogoaurelio/schedoscopeWiki/Bundling-and-Deploying.md

 ## 3. Create Launch Script

 A launch script has to do two things: construct the classpath and launch the Schedoscope main program.
-There are [several options for launching Schedoscope](Starting Schedoscope); here we restrict ourselves to launch Schedoscope with the command shell open.
+There are [several options for launching Schedoscope](Starting Schedoscope); here we restrict ourselves to launching Schedoscope with the command shell open.

     #!/bin/bash
     CP=""